 A signed attestation letter from the applicant attesting to the veracity of the information in the application packet.
 The attestation letter must be submitted as an electronic copy, be on company letterhead, be signed by an officer of the applicant with authority to attest to the veracity of the information in the application and to sign on behalf of the applicant, be from the applicant and not from an entity representing the applicant (such as a consultant or legal counsel), and include the following attestation:

-I, an authorized representative of _______________ (proposed FSE owner entity), attest to the veracity of the information submitted as part of the Medium- and Heavy-Duty DC Fast Charging Infrastructure (MHD-FCI) application, attest that the proposed FSE is not receiving funds pursuant to any enforcement settlement related to any California or Federal regulation, and declare that the information submitted accurately represents the anticipated and intended design and operation of the charging infrastructure.
+I, an authorized representative of _______________ (proposed FSE owner entity), attest to the veracity of the information submitted as part of the Light- and Medium-Duty DC Fast Charging Infrastructure (LMD-FCI) application, attest that the proposed FSE is not receiving funds pursuant to any enforcement settlement related to any California or Federal regulation, and declare that the information submitted accurately represents the anticipated and intended design and operation of the charging infrastructure.
 Further, I understand and agree to each of the statements in the attached application.
 I am a duly authorized officer with authority to attest to the veracity of the information in the application and to sign on behalf of the respective applicant.

-I understand that the following information in the MHD-FCI application will be made available on the LCFS website: Name of the Applicant Entity, Site Name, Site Address, Number and Type of Charging Units, Nameplate and Effective Simultaneous Power Rating for Each Unit, and Effective Date Range for FCI Crediting
+I understand that the following information in the LMD-FCI application will be made available on the LCFS website: Name of the Applicant Entity, Site Name, Site Address, Number and Type of Charging Units, Nameplate and Effective Simultaneous Power Rating for Each Unit, and Effective Date Range for FCI Crediting

 By submitting this application, ______________________________________________(applicant entity) accepts responsibility for the information herein provided to CARB.
 I certify under penalty of perjury under the laws of the State of California that I have personally examined, and am familiar with, the statements and information submitted in this document.
 I certify that the statements and information submitted to CARB are true, accurate, and complete.